-A solution to this is to use encrypted DNS using DoH (DNS over HTTPS34), DoT (DNS over TLS35) with a private DNS server (this can be self-hosted locally with a solution like pi-hole36, remotely hosted with a solution like nextdns.io or using the solutions provider by your VPN provider or the Tor network).
-This should prevent your ISP or some gobetween from snooping on your requests ... except it might not.
+solution like pi-hole41, remotely hosted with a solution like nextdns.io or using the solutions provider by your VPN provider or the Tor network).
+This should prevent your ISP or some go-between from snooping on your requests ... except it might not.